 - Never use stoves near other heat sources such as campfires.

 It is ideal to know first aid and you can attend these courses locally if you wish to do so.
-A first aid kit it an essential item especially if you are wild camping or on your own.
-Also take into consideration the weather when packing you first aid kit and plan for season. *Please read Basic First Aid Kit* at the bottom of the page
+A first aid kit is an essential item especially if you are wild camping or on your own.
+Also, take into consideration the weather when packing your first aid kit and plan for the season. *Please read Basic First Aid Kit* at the bottom of the page

 - A note of nearest emergency department to where you will be camping and the postcode so you have it to hand if you need to go.
 It is also worthwhile knowing how long a journey it would be should you need to use this service.

 - A fully stocked first aid kit.